puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/eventlogs.md

    system (or VM) in order to include template strings.
 You cannot use Linux or macOS.
 If you want to include template strings on Linux or macOS you must also provide a template file
-4. RenderingInfo element data is currently not included

 ## Template Files